cyberpwnn/Saron/repository/storyline/Quests/TutorialQuest-2.md

-#Meet-Greet Quest
+#Fetch & Meet-Greet Quest
-* The player must find a boat located on the other side of the island and get in it.
-The quest will end when the cutscene begins.
+* The player must find pieces of the boat scattered across the island in order to make a raft to travel to the port city.
+During this, they must also fight off monsters that spawn in.
+The items must be returned to the jester in order to make the raft.

 ##Quest Items
   * Placeholder.
+  * 5x wood
+  * 2x stick